Three 9 – 4 (A* – C) grades at GCSE, plus a grade 4 (C) in English Language, and a grade 6 (B) in Mathematics.

 All entry requirement details are correct at the time of publication, however, the College may need to make some changes in the light of student demand, staff availability and external factors beyond the College’s control.

 Over the two years, you will study a variety of mathematical topics.
 They will be similar to those that you have seen at GCSE, but developed further.
 They are from three areas in mathematics:

-Maths is one of the most useful courses to study, because most jobs and university courses involve Maths in some way!
-Even if it’s not the exact Maths that you will learn on this course, employers and university lecturers know that you will have the ability to look at problems and challenges and find solutions.
+Maths is one of the most useful courses to study, because most jobs and university courses involve Maths in some way.
+Employers and university lecturers know that you will have the ability to look at problems and challenges and find solutions.